D0pal/xogecoin/doc/developer-notes.md

 to the `debug.log` file.

-To enable it, run configure with `-DDEBUG_LOCKCONTENTION` added to your CPPFLAGS, e.g. `CPPFLAGS="-DDEBUG_LOCKCONTENTION"`, then build and run qogecoind.
+To enable it, run configure with `-DDEBUG_LOCKCONTENTION` added to your CPPFLAGS, e.g. `CPPFLAGS="-DDEBUG_LOCKCONTENTION"`, then build and run xogecoind.

-You can then use the `-debug=lock` configuration option at qogecoind startup or `qogecoin-cli logging '["lock"]'` at runtime to turn on lock contention logging.
+You can then use the `-debug=lock` configuration option at xogecoind startup or `xogecoin-cli logging '["lock"]'` at runtime to turn on lock contention logging.
-It can be toggled off again with `qogecoin-cli logging [] '["lock"]'`.
+It can be toggled off again with `xogecoin-cli logging [] '["lock"]'`.

 ### Assertions and Checks